TakaakiKishida/TIL-Schedule/README.md

 * Become familiar with Markdown and Git

+## Objectives and Notes ##

+* Record my study history
+  * It's always good to look back and see how much I've changed
+* Become familiar with Markdown and Git

 ## Notations in the Table ##

 * Software to increase research productivity including: